Testing Bell inequalities in Higgs boson decays: Testing the CGLMP inequality

 \section{Testing the CGLMP inequality}

-While the CHSH inequality~\eqref{eq:chsh} is the optimal Bell test for a pair of two-outcome experiments, such as a pair of spin-half particles, when a third outcome is added, as is required a pair of massive spin-1 particles, tighter inequalities can be formed.
 The optimal~\cite{masanes} Bell inequality for pairs of three-outcome systems is the Collins-Gisin-Linden-Massar-Popescu (CGLMP) inequality~\cite{PhysRevA.65.032118,Collins_2002}.
 To construct it one again considers two observers $A$ and $B$, each having two measurement settings, $A_1$ and $A_2$ for $A$, and $B_1$ and $B_2$ for $B$, but with each experiment now having three possible outcomes.
 One denotes by $P(A_i=B_j+k)$ the probability that the outcomes $A_i$ and $B_j$ differ by $k$ modulo $3$.
 One then constructs the linear function

 In classical theories, and other theories admitting realism, this function is bounded by~\cite{Collins_2002}